 ParsiCuisine.com invites kids of all ages — from the littlest to college students — to submit their recipes, stories about their efforts, and photos of their creations for possible publication in our column The Kids Cook.
-We can’t promise that all submissions will be accepted for publication, but we do promise that each submission will receive a prompt and encouraging reply from one of our staff.
+We can’t promise that all submissions will be accepted for publication, but we do promise that each submission will receive a prompt and encouraging reply.

 Get your kids cooking!
 We’d love to hear from them!